 Walking With Dinosaurs Teaches Evolutionary Lessons

-The national touring production of is currently playing at the RBC Center (thru Sunday), and doesn’t disappoint.
+The national touring production of Walking With Dinosaurs is currently playing at the RBC Center (thru Sunday), and doesn’t disappoint.
 The $20M spectacle, based on the BBC TV series, is an educational and entertaining walk through the three major periods when dinosaurs roamed the earth.
 Running at 1:38 (with a 20-minute intermission), the show dazzles children and adults alike.

 My chief concern entering the event was how my 6-year-old daughter would handle it.
-Only this past May she had a miserable experience in Epcot’s Universe of Energy with its .
+Only this past May she had a miserable experience in Epcot’s Universe of Energy with its frightening robotic dinosaurs .
 Not so with the Walking…, however.
 The distance between the crowd and the animatronic dinosaurs is ample to separate any feelings of danger.
 Perhaps her association with previous good experiences in that building helped, too.
 While the sound of roaring dinosaurs and crashing comets is startling at time, I saw no children around me aborting the night’s mission.

 The show consists of three acts, each featuring a presentation of some of the dinosaurs that thrived in major periods; Cretaceous, Jurassic, and Triassic.
 Narrated by a strolling actor who is probably the next big thing in commercial voice-overs, the story gives a heaping load of facts while immersing the audience in a thrilling visual experience